This Day in History: Parliament passes the Quartering Act

 When the Quartering Act was first approved by Parliament on March 24, it included a provision that would have allowed soldiers to use private homes.
 Benjamin Franklin, then in London, later wrote that he worked hard to have that language amended.
 The final version of the Act was not complete until May 1765, and that final version did not allow British troops to use private American homes.
 However, it did require colonists to provide housing for soldiers through other means: inns, stables, public alehouses.
 Food and beverage and other supplies were also to be provided by the colonists.

-Now keep in mind that one duty of these soldiers was to control opposition to the Stamp Act!
-So colonists were being asked to quarter soldiers whose main duty was to keep them in line!
+Now keep in mind that one duty of these soldiers was to control opposition to the Stamp Act.
+Colonists were being asked to quarter soldiers whose main duty was to keep them in line.
+You’d better believe that didn’t go over too well!

 Maybe it is the final scene in the play that we really want to remember?
 The 3rd Amendment to our Constitution was directly influenced by all of these events.
 It provides: “No Soldier shall, in time of peace be quartered in any house, without the consent of the Owner, nor in time of war, but in a manner to be prescribed by law.”